ABOUT THE IBA

 Alexandria (Ajay) is Mohawk and Abenaki and from the turtle clan.

 She received her JD from the University of Toronto, and her BA (hons) from the University of Alberta.
-Alexandria is an associate with Pape Salter Teillet LLP and specializes in Indigenous rights and Aboriginal law with a focus on issues including the duty to consult, negotiation and implementation of modern treaties and governance agreements, and partnerships between industry and Indigenous peoples.
+Alexandria is a partner with Aird & Berlis LLP and specializes in Indigenous rights and Aboriginal law with a focus on issues including the duty to consult, negotiation and implementation of modern treaties and governance agreements, and partnerships between industry and Indigenous peoples.
 She is called to the bar in Ontario and Manitoba.

 During law school, Rheana completed an intensive clinical law program at Community Legal Assistance Services for Saskatoon Inner City Inc. (CLASSIC) in 2020, which gave her the opportunity to work in a community-driven, client-centred poverty law clinic for one semester.
 Throughout her time as a student, Rheana served as the Indigenous Law Students’ Association (ILSA) President for two years.